I beg to move,

 The fundamental factor explaining London’s disproportionately high child poverty rates is the soaring cost and extreme shortage of housing.
 Across our capital there is a homelessness crisis, with 54,660 households in temporary accommodation, a figure that makes up 69% of the national total.
 Some 2,730 of those households are in temporary bed-and-breakfast accommodation, including 500 households with children who have been in B&Bs in London for longer than the six-week legal limit.

 The private rented sector—back to the earlier point made by my hon.
 Friend the Member for Dulwich and West Norwood (Helen Hayes)—is where children in poverty are most likely to live, with child poverty in private rents tripling in the past decade alone.
-That is unsurprising considering that the lowest quartile rents in London are more than 150% higher than elsewhere in England.
+That is unsurprising considering that the lowest quartile of rents in London are more than 150% higher than elsewhere in England.
 That means the average tenant in the capital spends a staggering half of their salary on rent.
 At my most recent advice surgery on Friday I met John, a married man in his 50s who spends 74% of his monthly income to fund the roof over his head: a one-bedroom flat that he shares with his wife and 11-year-old son.
-Can the Minister tell me how someone like John will ever be able to save to afford his own home, or how work provides John with a route out of poverty?
+Can the Minister tell me how someone like John will ever be able to afford to save to own his own home, or how work provides John with a route out of poverty?

 So what can be done about housing?
-Since 1939 the delivery of more than 200,000 homes a year in England has happened only in years when there have been major public sector house-building programmes, and the last time that the Government target of 300,000 homes were built in one year in England was in 1969, when councils and housing associations were also building new homes.
+Since 1939 the delivery of more than 200,000 homes a year in England has happened only in years when there have been major public sector house building programmes, and the last time that the Government target of 300,000 homes were built in one year in England was in 1969, when councils and housing associations were also building new homes.
 We urgently need to grant local authorities the right to build and the right to buy so that housing can be let to families on low incomes at social housing rents.

 The hon.
 Lady is making a powerful speech.
 Her point on housing is extremely well made.
 Does she share my concern that some of the regeneration of estates in London is reducing the amount of social housing and that the opportunity to improve and increase social housing is simply not being taken in estate after estate across London?